-Information architecture is complex and building one out requires a lot of time and resources.
-The good news is you don’t have to start from scratch.
+Information architecture is complex, and building one requires a lot of time and resources.
+Fortunately, you don’t have to start from scratch.
 There are templates available that you can use as the foundation for your next project.
 Some of these templates are stand-alone, and others are available with an IA mapping tool.
 Let's take a look at a few below.

-This kit created by web-based company UI8 contains 250 templates and over 500 elements to help you get started creating your information architecture for an app.
-In addition to being compatible with Adobe Creative Suite and Sketch, all assets in this kit are vector-based and fully scalable.
+This kit created by web-based company UI8 contains 250 templates and over 500 elements to get you started creating your information architecture for an app.
+Besides compatibility with Adobe Creative Suite and Sketch, all assets in this kit are vector-based and fully scalable.
 You can use this kit to show the basic features and flow of an app before you start wireframing.

-There are a variety of tools that you can use to map your information architecture.
-Let’s briefly look at a few below.
+There are many design software tools that you can use to map your information architecture.
+Let’s briefly look at a few.

-Draw.io is a free tool for creating user flows and information architecture and flowcharting.
-It automatically plugs into Google Drive so multiple people can collaborate on the same sitemap in real time.
-You can also choose to save your final visual site map to One Drive or Dropbox if you prefer.
-Here’s an example of a sitemap completed with Draw.io.
+Diagrams.net is a free software tool for creating user flows and information architecture and flowcharting.
+It automatically plugs into Google Drive so multiple people can collaborate on the same map in real time.
+You can also choose to save your final visual site map to One Drive or Dropbox.
+Here’s an example of a sitemap completed with this tool.

-OmniGraffle is a premium tool that offers all the features you need to create a visual sitemap.
-Features include the more standard options like line, shape, text, and pen tools as well as the more advanced options like text objects, position snapping, geometric positioning, automatic layout, and default templates.
+OmniGraffle is a premium tool that offers everything you need to create a visual sitemap.
+Features include standard options like line, shape, text, and pen tools as well as advanced options like text objects, position snapping, geometric positioning, automatic layout, and default templates.

-FlowMapp is designed to optimize the process of creating a visual sitemap of the website, app, or mobile project you’re creating.
-In addition to its drag-and-drop sitemap builder, it has tools for creating user flows, personas, and customer journey maps.
-FlowMapp offers four pricing plans, including a free option for a single project as well as three paid annual plans.
+FlowMapp optimizes the process of creating a visual sitemap of your website, app, or mobile project.
+Besides its drag-and-drop sitemap builder, it has tools for creating user flows, personas, and customer journey maps.
+FlowMapp offers four pricing plans, including a free option for a single project.

-Microsoft Visio is a premium tool that offers dozens of premade templates, starter diagrams, and stencils to help you get started diagramming your IA.
-The latest version of Visio comes with even more features to help you create professional sitemaps, including one-step connectivity to Excel data and new shapes, for creating diagrams.
-Team members can also view, comment, and share Visio diagrams with one another to improve collaboration.
+Microsoft Visio is a premium tool that offers dozens of premade templates, diagrams, and stencils to help you start diagramming your IA.
+The latest version comes with even more features to help you create professional sitemaps.
+Team members can also view, comment, and share Visio diagrams to improve collaboration.